AutoViML/AutoViz/README.md

 ## API
 Arguments for `AV.AutoViz()` method:

-- `filename`: Use an empty string ("") if there's no associated filename and you want to use a dataframe; set dfte as the dataframe name.
-Provide a filename and leave dfte empty to load the dataset.
+- `filename`: Use an empty string ("") if there's no associated filename and you want to use a dataframe.
+In that case, using the `dfte` argument for the dataframe.
+Otherwise provide a filename and leave `dfte` argument with an empty string.
+Only one of them can be used.
-- `sep`: File separator (comma, semi-colon, tab, or any column-separating value).
+- `sep`: File separator (comma, semi-colon, tab, or any column-separating value) if you use a filename above.
-- `depVar`: Target variable in your dataset; leave empty if not applicable.
+- `depVar`: Target variable in your dataset; set it as an empty string if not applicable.
-- `dfte`: Input dataframe for plotting charts; leave empty if providing a filename.
+- `dfte`: name of the pandas dataframe for plotting charts; leave it as empty string if using a filename.
-- `header`: Row number of the header row in your file (0 for the first row).
+- `header`: set the row number of the header row in your file (0 for the first row).
+Otherwise leave it as 0.
 - `verbose`: 0 for minimal info and charts, 1 for more info and charts, or 2 for saving charts locally without display.
 - `lowess`: Use regression lines for each pair of continuous variables against the target variable in small datasets; avoid using for large datasets (>100,000 rows).
 - `chart_format`: 'svg', 'png', 'jpg', 'bokeh', 'server', or 'html' for displaying or saving charts in various formats, depending on the verbose option.
-- `max_rows_analyzed`: Limit the max number of rows for chart display, particularly useful for very large datasets (millions of rows) to reduce chart generation time.
-A statistically valid sample will be used.
+- `max_rows_analyzed`: Limit the max number of rows to use for visualization when dealing with very large datasets (millions of rows).
+A statistically valid sample will be used by autoviz.
+Default is 150000 rows.
 - `max_cols_analyzed`: Limit the number of continuous variables to be analyzed.
+Defaul is 30 columns.
 - `save_plot_dir`: Directory for saving plots.
 Default is None, which saves plots under the current directory in a subfolder named AutoViz_Plots.
 If the save_plot_dir doesn't exist, it will be created.

 ## Examples